Fidelisaboke/fault-tolerant-dml/README.md

 Once the system is running:

-* Primary workers will begin training a dummy ML model (simulated weight updates).
+* Primary workers will begin training a simple feedforward neural network.
 * Redundant workers will sync with the primary's checkpoint.
 * The coordinator monitors heartbeat signals from all nodes.
 * Upon failure of a primary, the redundant is promoted to take over training.